greg-raven/grus/_posts/2013-04-11-heres-one-reason-why-you-might-need-a-gun-that-holds-more-than-ten-rounds.md

 ---
-title: 'Here&#8217;s one reason why you might need a gun that holds more than ten rounds'
+title: "Here's one reason why you might need a gun that holds more than ten rounds"
 layout: post
 categories:
 - Information